Updated on May 11th, 2022 by Felix Martinez

-Palantir has several advantages that sets it apart from the competition.
+Palantir has several advantages that set it apart from the competition.
 First, Palantir’s sophisticated platform can help companies optimize their business and find ways to remove costs from the system.
 This can help improve operating performance while reducing expenses.

 The company’s products are also in high demand among military customers.
 While somewhat controversial amongst certain investors, the company’s platforms have been proven to work in these areas which makes them a popular choice amongst the intelligence and defense communities.
 Once trust has been gained, there could be switching costs associated with these agencies choosing another vendor.

-Palantir also has the benefit of growing revenue generated per customer metric while also reducing in reliance on just a few customers.
+Palantir also has the benefit of growing revenue generated per customer metric while also reducing reliance on just a few customers.